Reclaiming PPI on Loans, Mortgages or Credit Cards

 Make your claim with Gladstone Brookes

-If you were mis-sold your policy then you are eligible to make a PPI claim to recover any mis-sold premiums you may be entitled to.
-If your claim is successful, our aim is to ensure that the lender refunds any premiums you paid, plus any interest on those premiums and where possible a further 8% in statutory interest.
+If PPI was or may have been present, you can then proceed with the PPI Claim service, which aims to recover any PPI you may rightfully be owed by your lenders.
+We aim to recover any premiums you have paid, plus any interest on those premiums and where possible a further 8% in statutory interest.

 Gladstone Brookes have conducted thousands of successful PPI claims, recovering more than £920m± for our clients so far.

-If you think we can help you then please complete our PPI claim form or call us now on and one of our friendly, knowledgeable advisors will be happy to help you.
+If you think we can help you then please complete our PPI check form or call us now on and one of our friendly, knowledgeable advisors will be happy to help you.